 Self-directed education

 Consent based settings include the voices of all its members.
-All activities offered are optional, allowing children to chose what they want to give their time and energy to.
+All activities offered are optional, allowing children to chose what they want to do.
 The ground rules or agreements are co-created by all members of the community.
-We aim to create an environment that feels comfortable for anybody to want to make a change in it.
+We aim to create an environment that feels comfortable for anybody to wants to make changes in it.
 Anyone can call a meeting, anyone can decide to change an agreement, and anyone can say "no".
-It is not always easy to have everybody's needs met all the time, but we do our best to discuss, include and understand the points of view and desires of all members.
+It is not always easy to have everybody's needs met all the time, but we will do our best to discuss, include and understand the points of view and needs of all members.
+We ask that all participants attend morning circle and closing circle to be actively involved in the community and are present in decisions that affect them or the whole community.

 Wonda is a setting that follows self-directed education principles.
 These are based on one's own inspiration, flow and autonomy.
 This allows individuals to step into the lead of their learning and, in doing that, the lead of their life journey.

-As we are given support and space to follow our interest and curiosities, and we are allowed to be guided by our own nature, learning and growth take place in alignment with who we are now, and who we wan to become.
-At the core of Wonda is the trust in that process, and an understanding of the need for autonomy and expression of the Self, in whichever way it chooses.
+In this setting children are given support and space to follow their interests and curiosities, and allowed to be guided by their own nature, we believe learning and growth take place in alignment with who we are now, and who we want to become.
+This allows for more imaginative play, exploration, learning and group play.
+At the core of Wonda is trusting the process, whilst also understanding the need for autonomy, community and Self expression.

-Trust, openness, honesty, discovery and presence are all values that helps us hold and build our community.
+Trust, openness, honesty, discovery and presence are values that help us to hold space, build our community and co-create a joyful environment for all.
 Learn more on our values and vision page.

 Consent based